Native Plants for Conservation, Restoration, and Landscaping

 Who’s Hiding in Your Garden?
 Habitat gardeners know that many, many butterflies, moths, bees, beetles and other beneficial insects overwinter in the leaf mulch, stems, nooks and crannies of our garden flowers, trees, shrubs and grasses.
 For this reason we wait until spring to “clean up” our landscapes.
 But what steps should we take to make sure we don’t accidentally send our emerging beneficial insect bounty to the landfill?

-Join Patricia Sutton, Barbara Fiedler and Christine Clemenson in this outdoor, hands-on workshop designed to help habitat gardeners conduct mindful spring clean-up without destroying or tossing all of the wonder beneficial insects that have overwintered in our yards.
-Learn which native plants are "GOLD"! - Host native butterflies, moths, bees and other beneficial insects.
+In March, Patricia Sutton, Barbara Fiedler and Christine Clemenson conducted an outdoor, hands-on workshop designed to help habitat gardeners conduct mindful spring clean-up without destroying or tossing all of the wonder beneficial insects that have overwintered in our yards.
+Participants learned which native plants are "GOLD"! - Host native butterflies, moths, bees and other beneficial insects.

 Celebrating Sale Days!